 The potential danger level is therefore very high and could result in financial losses, loss of productivity and theft of sensitive business or client data.

-Adware is different to spyware, in that its purpose is not to steal information, monitor or interfere with your activitiy, but to display unwated ads to you.
+Adware is different to spyware, in that its purpose is not to steal information, monitor or interfere with your activity, but to display unwanted ads to you.
 These ads can pop up on your desktop, in browser windows, even in the search results on search engines like Google and Bing – in addition to the ads that usually display.
 Some types of adware are also spyware, and therefore are a threat to your privacy and security.

 How Netstar clients are protected: Clients with managed anti-virus plans will be protected against spyware and adware as all incoming traffic is scanned for malicious software.
-The anti-virus solution is more up to date than other solutions and will recognise the latest threats, as the database of threats is updated continously in a cloud platform rather than needing to be updated on a user’s local machine.
+The anti-virus solution is more up to date than other solutions and will recognise the latest threats, as the database of threats is updated continuously in a cloud platform rather than needing to be updated on a user’s local machine.

 A botnet is a network of computers, which can include your own office or home PC, that are used to run automated tasks over the internet.